MohamedRaslan/backgrond_run_and_test/README.md

 ### Wait for server

-If you are starting a local server and it takes a while to start, you can add a parameter `wait-on` and pass url to wait for the server to respond.
+If you are starting a local server and it takes a while to start, you can add a parameter `wait-on` and pass URL to wait for the server to respond.

 ```yaml
 name: Run Tests